retail-ai-inc/metrics-sidecar/README.md

 # What is Metrics-Sidecar

-`Metrics-Sidecar` is a way to monitor local port usage of containers:
+`Metrics-Sidecar` is a way to monitor local port usage of a pod:
-- How many local ports are inuse.
+- How many local ports are in use.
 - How many local ports can be used totally.

 `Metrics-Sidecar` runs as an extra container of business pods.
 Since all containers share the same network namespace in one pod, so we can get the business network information from the `Metrics-Sidecar` container.
 In addition, we need expose a API `/metrics` so that `Prometheus` can scrape metrics data from `Metrics-Sidecar`.